uncovertruth/Userdive-iOS-SDK/USAGE.md

 ## Using custom parameters

 You can set custom parameter for filterting on analytics view.
-For instance, customer age, gender, living area ... etc.
+For instance, customer's age, gender, living area ... etc.

 Userdive can be accept custom parameters up to 5.
 To set the parameters, enter any string to the method.